Skip to content

 (Note: Row hash validation not supported for FileSystem connections.
 In addition, please note that SHA256 is not a supported function on Teradata systems.
 If you wish to perform this comparison on Teradata you will need to deploy a UDF to perform the conversion.)

 Below is the command syntax for row validations.
-In order to run row level validations you need to pass a --primary-key flag which defines what field(s) the validation will be compared on, as well as either the --comparison-fields flag or the --hash flag.
-See Primary Keys section
+In order to run row level validations we require unique columns to join row sets, which are either inferred from the source/target table or provided via the --primary-keys flag, and either the --hash, --concat or --comparison-fields flags.
+See Primary Keys section.

 The --comparison-fields flag specifies the values (e.g. columns) whose raw values will be compared based on the primary key join.
 The --hash flag will run a checksum across specified columns in the table.
 This will include casting to string, sanitizing the data (ifnull, rtrim, upper), concatenating, and finally hashing the row.